 MPI_Win_unlock(0, win);

-The current EOA for this process would be the increment + all the values in get_array;
+The current EOA for this process would be the increment + all the values in get_array which corresponds to all the previous “adds” done by other processes up until this process added its own increment;

 We have measured the performance of this algorithm on hopper[6], a Cray XE6 linux cluster, using a micro benchmark, where each process executes an F&A 1000 times.
 The performance was measured when all processes are executing F&A at the same time (column 2 below), half of them at the same time (column 3 below), and one at a time (column 4 below).
 Performing this test showed the effect of different workloads when all the F&A happens at one set-aside process.
 The results below show the performance in seconds for all 1000 F&A operations.